Anti-corruption campaign under Xi Jinping: Background

+Around 20 days after Xi assumed office as general secretary, the Politburo issued the Eight-point Regulation, stressing reforms such as prohibiting private use of public cars, reduce and simplify official meetings, and prohibit expensive meals and showy official trips.
+In January 2013, the CCDI held a meeting to mobilize for the anti-corruption campaign.
+It was announced that the campaign would be implemented directly from Beijing by dispatching inspection teams with full power with no limits or quotas.
+The powers of the CCDI were also expanded, which was given enhanced power over local CDIs so that local officials could not interfere with its affairs.
+By July 2013, CCDI had sent out ten roving inspection teams led by retired ministerial-level officials to the provinces, state-owned enterprises, and other units.
+The number of inspection teams increased from 20 in 2012, 39 in 2014, 82 in 2015, to more than one hundred in 2016.
+In 2015, the CCDI issued a list of one hundred "most wanted" suspects for corruption crimes.

 First regional inspections

-The first salvos of the campaign were the abrupt sacking of Sichuan Deputy Party Secretary Li Chuncheng, which took place in December 2012, shortly after Xi took office as leader of the CCP.
+The first salvos of the campaign were the abrupt sacking of Sichuan CCP deputy committee secretary Li Chuncheng, which took place in December 2012, shortly after Xi took office as leader of the CCP.
 The first batch of central inspection teams was dispatched in the third quarter of 2013 to various Chinese provinces, including Jiangxi, Inner Mongolia, Chongqing, and Hubei.
 A handful of provincial-level officials were investigated for corruption and removed from office as a result of the first round of inspection work.
 Of these regions, the inspection team in charge of Jiangxi uncovered far-reaching official corruption in the province, bringing down about a dozen officials, including Lieutenant Governor Yao Mugen.
 The inspection work in Hubei province also resulted in about a dozen cases, including that of Lieutenant Governor Guo Youming.
 In Inner Mongolia, head of the party's regional United Front department Wang Suyi was detained.